Prepared piano: John Cage

 The invention of the "prepared piano", per se, is usually traced to John Cage.
-Cage first prepared a piano when he was commissioned to write music for Bacchanale, a dance by Syvilla Fort in 1938.
+Cage first prepared a piano when he was commissioned to write music for Bacchanale, a dance by Syvilla Fort (its date is variously given as 1938 or 1940).
 For some time previously, Cage had been writing exclusively for a percussion ensemble, but the hall where Fort’s dance was to be staged had no room for a percussion group.
 The only instrument available was a single grand piano.
-After some consideration, Cage said that he realized it was possible “to place in the hands of a single pianist the equivalent of an entire percussion orchestra ...
-With just one musician, you can really do an unlimited number of things on the inside of the piano if you have at your disposal an exploded keyboard”.
+After some consideration, Cage said that he realized it was possible "to place in the hands of a single pianist the equivalent of an entire percussion orchestra ...
+With just one musician, you can really do an unlimited number of things on the inside of the piano if you have at your disposal an exploded keyboard".